edgexfoundry/device-sdk-c/docs/startup.md

 |-|-|
 `EDGEX_STARTUP_DURATION` | sets the amount of time (in seconds) in which to attempt to connect to the registry before abandoning startup
 `EDGEX_STARTUP_INTERVAL` | sets the interval (in seconds) between attempts to connect to the registry

+## Logging

+The default log level during startup is INFO.
+The log level is controlled by the `[Writable]/LogLevel` configuration entry.
+If debugging of the service startup (before the configuration has been read) is required, the override environment variable `WRITABLE_LOGLEVEL` should be set to the desired level name.